shopping for the perfect gift for a watercolor lover is a humbling experience...

 I enjoy laying down an illustration in pen and ink before I add watercolor.
 This is a method that's growing in popularity, there are lots of journal sketchers who use pen first and watercolor to add small pops of color.

-But even if your watercolor lover doesn't dray, maybe working from digital stamps or traced images, adding ink can spark new creative channels.
+But even if your watercolor lover doesn't draw, maybe working from digital stamps or traced images, adding ink can spark new creative channels.

 I've tried dip pens (I have them for calligraphy) but I actually prefer fountain inks for watercolor.
 That meant finding a fountain pen that was durable enough to rattle around in my backpack and one that didn't cost a fortune.